carloslfu/BBlocks.js/readme.md

 # BBlocks.js (alpha version)

-BBlocks is lightweight, flexible, simplist and hackable graphical library for build block based GUIs.
-This project is mainly inspired in [Blockly][blockly-git].
+BBlocks is lightweight, flexible, simplist and hackable graphical library for building GUIs based on SVG components.
+This project is mainly inspired in [Blockly][blockly-git] and [Snap-BYOB][snap-git] awesome proyects.

-The main idea is make a graphical library with some advanced features for use in a block editor, but can be used in anything .
-This library will replace [Blockly][blockly-git] in [blocklify][blocklify-git] project.
+The main idea is make a graphical library with some advanced features for use in a block editor, but can be used in anything.
+The goal is construct an advanced visual programming editor in top of this proyect.
+The editor should be able to be used in production, either individually or as embedded editor, see [Blocklify][blocklify-git] proyect.

 A [live demo][livedemo].
 [livedemo]: https://carloslfu.github.io/BBlocks.js/demos/basic/demo.html